April 18 is National Lineworker Appreciation Day

 LPEA is proud to celebrate National Lineworker Appreciation Day on April 18, recognizing the dedication and hard work of the lineworkers who play a crucial role in powering our communities.
 National Lineworker Appreciation Day is a time to honor the men and women who work tirelessly to ensure the reliable delivery of electricity to homes, businesses, and essential services across the nation.
 These skilled professionals often work in challenging conditions, braving inclement weather and hazardous situations to keep the lights on for their members.

-"We are incredibly grateful for the commitment and expertise of our lineworkers," said Graham Smith, Interim CEO of LPEA.
+"We are incredibly grateful for the commitment and expertise of our lineworkers," said Chris Hansen, CEO of LPEA.
 "They are the backbone of our organization, working around the clock to maintain our infrastructure and respond swiftly to outages.
 Their dedication to service is truly commendable."

-Jerry Sutherlin, VP of Operations, remarked, "At LPEA, we not only recognize the invaluable contributions of our lineworkers but also actively support the next generation of aspiring lineworkers.
-We offer scholarships for anyone considering a lineworker career.
-These scholarships provide financial support and educational opportunities for individuals who are passionate about serving their communities and ensuring the reliable delivery of electricity.
-We believe in investing in the future of our industry and empowering individuals to pursue fulfilling careers as lineworkers."
+Jerry Sutherlin, VP of Distribution Operations, remarked that "as we recognize the invaluable contributions of our crews, we are also proud to actively support the next generation of aspiring lineworkers.
+We offer scholarships for anyone considering a lineworker career because we believe in investing in the future of our industry and empowering individuals to pursue fulfilling careers as lineworkers."

-LPEA encourages community members to show their support for lineworkers by saying “thank you” if you see them out in the field or by using the hashtag #ThankALineworker on social media and taking a moment to express gratitude for their hard work and dedication.
+LPEA encourages community members to show their support for lineworkers by saying “thank you” if you see them out in the field, and taking a moment to express gratitude for their hard work and dedication.